MervCodes

 Running Local LLMs With Ollama: Developer Setup Guide

 TL;DR: Ollama lets you run models like Llama 3.1, Codestral, Qwen 2.5, and Gemma 2 locally with a single command.
-It exposes an OpenAI-compatible API on localhost:11434, works on macOS/Linux/Windows, and requires as little as 8GB of RAM for smaller models.
+It exposes an OpenAI-compatible API on localhost:11434, works on macOS/Linux/Windows, and needs as little as 8GB RAM for smaller models.
 This guide covers installation, model selection, API integration, and real-world dev workflows.

 Why Run LLMs Locally?

-Local LLMs solve three problems that cloud APIs can't: privacy, cost, and availability.
-When you're working with proprietary codebases, client data, or regulated industries, sending every prompt to OpenAI or Anthropic might not be an option.
-Running locally means your data never leaves your machine.
+When you're working with proprietary codebases or client data, sending every prompt to OpenAI or Anthropic might not be an option.
+Running locally means your data stays on your machine.
+Period.

 Cost matters too.
-If you're making hundreds of API calls during development — testing prompts, iterating on chains, running evals — those tokens add up fast.
-A local model costs exactly $0 per token after the initial download.
-And availability is straightforward: no rate limits, no outages, no latency spikes.
-Your model runs when your machine runs.
+I was making hundreds of API calls a day while testing prompts and iterating on chains.
+Those tokens add up fast.
+A local model costs exactly $0 per token after the download.

 What Hardware Do You Actually Need?

-- 7B models (Llama 3.1 7B, Qwen 2.5 7B): 8GB RAM minimum, 16GB recommended.
-These run comfortably on any modern MacBook.
+• 7B models (Llama 3.1 7B, Qwen 2.5 7B): 8GB RAM minimum, 16GB comfortable.
+Any modern MacBook handles these.

-- 13B-14B models (Qwen 2.5 14B): 16GB RAM minimum.
-Expect ~10-20 tokens/sec on an M1/M2 Mac.
+• 13B-14B models (Qwen 2.5 14B): 16GB minimum.
+Expect ~10-20 tokens/sec on M1/M2.

-- 34B-70B models (Llama 3.1 70B, Codestral): 32-64GB RAM.
-These need serious hardware but deliver noticeably better results.
+• 34B-70B models (Llama 3.1 70B, Codestral): 32-64GB RAM.
+Serious hardware, but noticeably better output.

 Installing Ollama